PalisadoesFoundation/talawa-api/example/linux/installation.md

   ```bash
   chmod +x /path/to/Talawa-api.sh
   ```
-- Adjust `LimitNOFILE` and security-related settings in the `talawa-api.service` file as needed for your environment.
+- Adjust `LimitNOFILE` and security-related settings in the `talawa-api.service` file as needed for your environment
 - For production, ensure the `dist` folder exists by running:
   ```bash
   npm run build
   ```
-- If you encounter any issues, refer to the logs in `/var/log/talawa-api.log` or use `journalctl`.
+- If you encounter any issues, refer to the logs in `/var/log/talawa-api.log` or use `journalctl`
+- Don't try to create a global variable to store paths for use in both systemd service and script files.
+Global variables (like `/path/to/your/talawa-api`) will not work properly as systemd services run in a separate environment.
+While there are various suggested solutions (using `/etc/environment`, `/etc/default/`, or `Environment` and `EnvironmentFile` directives), these approaches can complicate service execution and are not recommended

 ### Additional Steps for Troubleshooting